Multi-Agent Coordination via Multi-Level Communication: Problem Formulation

-\begin{proposition} If all the agents update its policy with individual TRPO \citep{schulman2015trust} sequentially in multi-agent sequential decision-making, then the joint policy of all agents is guaranteed to improve monotonically and converge. \begin{proof} The proof is given in Appendix \ref{app:proof}. \end{proof} \end{proposition} Proposition~\ref{monotonic_improvement} indicates that SeqComm has the performance guarantee regardless of the priority of decision-making in multi-agent sequential decision-making.
+Proposition~\ref{monotonic_improvement} indicates that SeqComm has the performance guarantee regardless of the priority of decision-making in multi-agent sequential decision-making.
 However, the priority of decision-making indeed affects the optimality of the converged joint policy, and we have the following claim.

 \begin{claim} The different priorities of decision-making affect the optimality of the convergence of the learning algorithm due to the relative overgeneralization problem. \end{claim}